ArcovanBreda/CEConvDL2/blogpost.md

 In a similar way we can create the lifting layer for the saturation and value groups.

-**Combining Multiple Shifts -** Because of the separated channels when utilzing the HSV color space, we can describe the group product between multiple channel shifts as the direct product off these groups individually.
+**Combining Multiple Shifts -** Because of the separated channels when utilzing the HSV color space, we can describe the group product between multiple channel shifts as the direct product of these groups individually.

 $$
 G = \mathbb{Z}_2 \times C_n \times \mathbb{R} \times \mathbb{R}
 \tag{21}
 $$

-Given an pixel in an image at location $x$:
+Given a pixel in an image at location $x$:

 $$
 I(\mathbf{x}) = (h(\mathbf{x}), s(\mathbf{x}), v(\mathbf{x}))